ShipEngine/connect-website/native-rendering/index.md

 environment:
   RENDERING_HOST: "#{RENDERING_HOST}"
 ```
-The value will be substituted by Octopus, according to environment where the module is deployed to.
+The value will be substituted by the deployment tool, according to environment where the module is deployed to.